stryker-mutator/stryker-net/docs/configuration.md

 Default: `mutation-report`
 Config file: `report-file-name`

 If HTML or JSON reporting is being used, this sets the filename of the output file.
+The filename should not end with an extension.